 - Never pour or sprinkle dye directly on fabric.
-This will cause color to be uneven.
+This will cause the color to be uneven.

 - To achieve the richest color, be sure the hot water is at least 140 degrees F. or 60 degrees C.

-- For richest colors on synthetic fabrics like polyester, use a dye formulated just for synthetics.
+- For the richest colors on synthetic fabrics like polyester, use a dye formulated just for synthetics.

-- A dye fixative will help cottons maintain the new color longer.
+- A dye fixative will help cotton fabrics maintain the new color longer.

-- Colors will look darker while wet and before rinsing.
+- Colors will look darker while the fabric is wet and before rinsing.

 - If dyeing a garment multiple colors, start with the lightest shade and move to the darkest.

-- After dyeing, always wash garments separately or with like colors in cold or warm water.
+- After dyeing, always wash garments separately or with similar colors in cold or warm water.
 Add an old towel to capture any loose dye.